Website update! Support and services for dementia can still be found on this website.

 The World Health Organization defines elder abuse as “a single or repeated act (or lack of appropriate action) occurring within any relationship where there is an expectation of trust, causing harm or distress to an older person”.

-It can take many forms, including psychological, financial, physical, sexual and neglectful abuse.
+It can take many forms, including psychological, financial, physical, sexual and emotional abuse.
+It can also be the result of intentional or unintentional neglectful abuse.

 Together we can stop elder abuse